 The Museum of London of Sciences plans to use the excrement of its visitors to produce electrical energy and thereby reduce energy costs, announced its director.

-"As the museum is free, it would be a good way for visitors to make a contribution," said John Tucker, director of the museum.
-"With three million visitors a year, we have important electric bills."
+"Since the museum is free, it would be a good way for visitors to make a contribution," said John Tucker, director of the museum.
+"With three million visitors a year, we have large electrical bills."

 The estimates, based on the number of 3 million annual visitors, provide that the energy produced would 1.530 kilowatts / hour, enough electricity to power 15.000 light bulbs every year.